 desmond simulation.
 The configuration file contains the simulation parameters such as the global cell, the force field, constraints (if there are any), and the integrator.

-Maestro is a GUI.
-It is not advisable to run GUI on the HPC login node.
+It is not advisable to run GUI software on the HPC login nodes.
 We suggest you to install

 Maestrao to your personal computer and prepare the structure file on your laptop/desktop, before running the

-Desmond simulation (the CPU-intenstive part) on the HPC cluster.
+Desmond simulation (the CPU-intensive process) on the HPC cluster.

 The syntax for